Designing UI for a new feature

 Creating prototypes

-I started by creating a few simple UI tweaks to see if we could make a significant difference with minimal dev time.
+I started by creating a few simple UI tweaks to see if we could make a significant difference with minimal dev time, while still trying to keep within the minimalist, monochrome brand guidelines.

 For one version, I increased the font size for the button label text, and added a grey stoke around the buttons:

-In the other version, I used more eye-catching background colours for the buttons (while still trying to keep within the minimalist brand guidelines):
+In the other version, I used more eye-catching background colours for the buttons:

 These were then set up as prototypes in Figma, ready for testing.